mattbierner/MinutesToMidnight/README.md

 # Minutes to Midnight

-Small Node/Javascript library to get the current time on the [Doomsday clock][] from the [Bulletin of the Atomic Scientists][bulletin].
+Very small Node/Javascript library with the current time on the [Doomsday clock][] from the [Bulletin of the Atomic Scientists][bulletin].

 ## Usage